-Exceptionally, based on Polymer Char Price Policy, Public Universities and Non-Profit Research Institutes are granted with a 15% discount.
+As an exception, and based on Polymer Char’s Price Policy, Public Universities and Non-Profit Research Institutes will be granted a 15% discount.

-Sample results will remain stored in Polymer Char server for 5 years.
+Sample results will be kept in Polymer Char’s servers for 5 years.

 Regarding lawsuits, Polymer Char has the responsibility to avoid any conflict of interest that may result in its participation, therefore:

 If you are interested in acquiring an instrument, you can send us your own samples for demo analysis.
 The maximum number of samples for demonstration services is 2.
 For CFC and Fractionation services we offer 1 sample free of charge.

 Polymer Characterization, S.A. is committed to respecting and protecting your privacy and the personal data that you provide to us.